sj971/neurosci-saccade-detection/README.md

-During the task, the observer was instructed to maintain a fixed eye position; large deviations from stable fixation are notable on certain trials - the positional information and velocity/acceleration profiles change abruptly in the eye traces.
+During the task, the observer was instructed to maintain a fixed eye position; large deviations from stable fixation are notable on certain trials - the positional information and velocity/acceleration profiles change abruptly in the traces.
 An example saccade trial is illustrated in the included .pdf file.